department-of-veterans-affairs/cql-transpiler/doc/README-draft.md

 - CQL evaluation should provide similar performance with other languages
 - Keep external package dependencies to a minimum
 - Enforce strong typing wherever possible
-- Allow for greater interoperability between components written in SQL, Python, Scala, or CQL within the Spark ecosystem.
+- Allow for greater interoperability between stages written in SQL, Python, Scala, or CQL within the Spark ecosystem.
 - Consistency w/ Spark API style

 # Data Model